Sonya-M/Algorithms--miscellaneous/README.md

 # Algorithms--miscellaneous

-Various algorithms I tried to implement myself in Java and JS, mostly after learning about them on Coursera.
+Various exercises in Java and JS.

+The code is mostly based on the implementations presented in Princeton's Algorithms course on Coursera.